 OVDP Delays During the IRS Shutdown

 Any disclosure made goes to one of three places—the gatekeeper is in Philadelphia, which is the place where pre-clearances are sent, questions are asked; etc. They process intake documentation and send out acceptance letters to the program.

 From bottom to top, how your OVDP case will move through various OVDP departments until your 906 or opt-out

 Taxpayers then send their full submission with returns, FBARs, consents, supporting statements, etc., to the Austin address.
 This is where they are gathered and assigned to an examiner in one of many field offices.

-The shutdown means first and foremost that step 1 in Pennsylvania is shut down—the hotline itself is closed, with a message similar to all IRS lines (will reopen and start making calls as soon as possible).
+The shutdown means first and foremost that step 1 in Pennsylvania is shut down—the hotline itself is closed, with a message similar to all IRS lines ("we will reopen and start making calls as soon as possible").
 It also means that no one is processing pre-clearances or sending them out, processing intakes, or sending acceptance letters.
-And they may be backing up further and further right now.
+They may be backing up further and further right now.

 Secondly, the Austin office isn’t assigning out submissions.
 This is already a slow part of the process, where our clients often wait six, nine, twelve months after full submission to be assigned to an examiner.
 The backlog had seemed to be clearing up previously, but it is possible that this will strike a blow at any progress made.

 Finally, although some individual examiners are currently working, thus far I’ve only spoken to one—most have a message on their voice mail saying they are out until further notice and will deal with things as soon as they return.